gomorpheus/morpheus-apidoc/source/includes/_servers.md

 sshUsername |  | SSH Username
 sshPassword |  | SSH Password
 powerScheduleType |  | Power Schedule ID
+tags |  | Metadata tags, Array of objects having a name and value, this adds or updates the specified tags and removes any tags not specified. addTags |  | Add or update value of Metadata tags, Array of objects having a name and value removeTags |  | Remove Metadata tags, Array of objects having a name and an optional value.
+If value is passed, it must match to be removed.

 ## Convert To Managed